inivekin/abosa/abosa.typ

 #set page(columns: 2)
 #code(numbers: true, firstnumber: 576)[```none
 Incalculable dimension
-or undeniable green lae,
+or undeniable green lay,
 offended by comprehension
-I throw myself in what I'd nae.
+I throw myself in anyway.
-Tae those wi hope there's nae surprise but me, on whom patterns persist, find nary a need fae war cries as shapes tilt only tae assist.
+To those with hope there's no surprise but me, on whom patterns persist, find nary a need for war cries, the shapes tilt only to assist.
-Pressed upon by stronger lustre, rising pressure o deflections reflects my parts which nae muster some such measure tae sum fractions, typical when forked an scattered in diffractions o external distractions reversed tae mirror total reflections internal.
+Pressed upon by stronger lustre, rising pressure of deflections reflects my parts which can't muster some such measure to sum fractions, typical when forked and scattered in diffractions of external distractions reversed to mirror total reflections internal.
-Lurching, displaced frae conventions, perceptions in sight unbending an stretching oot in directions winnae deference tae ending, rangily unreferencing my existence in ascending or falling lost difference in change where stasis is upending.
+Lurching, displaced from conventions, perceptions in sight unbending and stretching out in directions with no deference to ending, rangily unreferencing my existence in ascending or falling lost difference in change where stasis is upending.
-Middling models an metaphor
+Middling models and metaphor
-are closest tae reality
+are closest to reality
-my stuttering must settle for, reality's too much fae me, an any probability that I may utter falsity is sourced frae my fragility, confused, but lies in honesty.
+my stuttering must settle for, reality's too much for me, and any probability that I may utter falsity is sourced from my fragility, confused, but lies in honesty.
 ```]

 #colbreak()
 #code(numbers: true, firstnumber: 608)[```none
-At risk o seizure, eyes tight-held,
+At risk of seizure, eyes tight-held,
 I guess my path through unmapped realm,
-an use math thought wrong but upheld,
+and use math thought wrong but upheld,
 it finds me whole upon the helm
-o hert.. or brain.. something arcane?
+of heart.. or brain.. something arcane?
-I'd nae ken on the best o days,
+I'd not know on the best of days,
 this work outlives any refrain
 attempting trite descriptive phrase.
-In all I've said an want tae say
+In all I've said and want to say
-was wrestling o what I knew
+was wrestling of what I knew
-withoot tae know, objectively,
+without to know, objectively,
 the proof that what I say won't skew
-an go selectively astray
+and go selectively astray
-through filters o senses preset,
+through filters of senses preset,
 undeniably the process
 automates a hopeful mindset
-wi countless inconsistencies
+with countless inconsistencies
-o unconscious machinations
+of unconscious machinations
 exploiting inefficiencies
-o architecture's foundations,
+of architecture's foundations,
-till human error probing node
+'til human error probing node
 would eagerly erode pipelines,
-so owerload will then explode
+so overload will then explode
-in power surge an coil whines.
+in power surge and coil whines.
-Tae take apart its counting ticks
+To take apart its counting ticks
-an read its clicks through instructions
+and read its clicks through instructions
-an know the art an all the tricks
+and know the art and all the tricks
-on how tae fix mine own functions.
+on how to fix my own functions.
 Though as I am, maladjusted,
 my instrospective efforts crash,
-breaking doon an leaving busted
+breaking down and leaving busted
 careful addressing made nonce hash.
 ```]